-Prepared by Marjan Kluepfel, HGIC Information Specialist; J. McLeod Scott, HGIC Horticulture Extension Agent; James H. Blake, Extension Plant Pathologist; and Clyde S. Gorsuch, Extension Entomologist (Emeritus), Clemson University.
-Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University.
-Revised by J. McLeod Scott, HGIC Horticulture Extension Agent, Clemson University.
-(New 01/01.
-Images added 04/08.
-Revised 09/10.)
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 03/14.
+Originally prepared by Marjan Kluepfel, HGIC Information Specialist; J. McLeod Scott, HGIC Horticulture Extension Agent; James H. Blake, Extension Plant Pathologist; and Clyde S. Gorsuch, Extension Entomologist (Emeritus), Clemson University, New 01/01.
+Revised by J. McLeod Scott, HGIC Horticulture Extension Agent, Clemson University, 09/10.
+Images added 04/08

 Leyland cypress (x Cupressocyparis leylandii) has grown in popularity in the Southeast over the last few decades, especially in its use as a fast-growing, screening plant.
 With the increased planting that has resulted from its popularity, various diseases and pest problems have become more evident.

 As with any plant, the first step to a healthy Leyland cypress is to provide it with the cultural conditions that it needs.
 Ultimately, a vigorously growing plant is always better able to survive disease and insect problems than is a stressed one.
 In general, Leyland cypress requires full sun, and prefers moderately fertile soil that is moist and well drained.
 For further details on providing a Leyland cypress with the conditions under which it grows best, see HGIC 1013, Leyland Cypress.